Crizstian/E2E-Angular-1.x-app/README.md

 You will need to update the webdriver of Selenium, you can do so by running

-on `Mac` or `Linux` `./node_modules/protractor/bin/webdriver-manager update`
+on `Mac` or `Linux`

+`./node_modules/protractor/bin/webdriver-manager update`

 on `windows`

 node node_modules/protractor/bin/webdriver-manager update

-navigate to `node_modules/protractor/selenium/` folder and check if the version of the updated webdriver is corresponding in the `protractor-e2e.js` file, if not change the line 12 of the file:
+navigate to `node_modules/protractor/selenium/` folder and check if the version of the updated webdriver is corresponding in the `protractor-e2e.js` file

+if not change the line 12 of the file:

 `seleniumServerJar: './node_modules/protractor/selenium/selenium-server-standalone-{updated-version}.jar',`

 #### to run the tests